Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Efficient Construction of Feasible Graphs

 \section{Efficient Construction of Feasible Graphs}

-While the time complexity analysis establishes a uniform worst-case upper bound of $O(n^{38})$ for \textproc{SimulateVerifierForAllCertificates()}, this bound is not representative for all concrete verifier constructions.
+While the time complexity analysis establishes a uniform worst-case upper bound of $\bigO(n^{38} \log n)$ for \textproc{SimulateVerifierForAllCertificates()}, this bound is not representative for all concrete verifier constructions.

-In particular, for both the \textsc{Subset-Sum} Turing Machine and \textsc{SAT}, a refined analysis of the computation graph shows that the width and height admit substantially smaller polynomial bounds, yielding an effective theoretical runtime of $O(n^{19})$ for these constructions, as discussed in the previous section.
+In particular, for both the \textsc{Subset-Sum} Turing Machine and \textsc{SAT}, a refined analysis of the computation graph shows that the width and height admit substantially smaller polynomial bounds, yielding an effective theoretical runtime of $\bigO(n^{19}\log n)$ for these constructions, as discussed in the previous section.

 Despite this reduction, the resulting bound remains too large for practical execution.
-This motivates a refinement of the feasible-graph construction itself, with the goal of reducing both the width and the height of the resulting computation graphs.

-In the original framework, the feasible graph was refined primarily through iterative sweep operations over index-adjacent edges.
-While these operations are polynomially bounded, they incur significant overhead due to repeated global passes and delayed convergence.
+This motivates a refined feasible-graph construction designed for efficiency.
+In the original framework, the feasible graph was refined primarily through iterative additive sweep operations over index-adjacent edges.
+While these operations are polynomially bounded, they incur significant overhead due to repeated global sweep passes and delayed convergence.

-In this work, we reorganize and improve the feasible-graph construction by explicitly separating and accelerating two critical components: \emph{cover-edge computation} and \emph{feasible-graph pruning}.
-Because cover edges are computed before the main feasible-graph refinement, optimizing this step reduces the initial graph size and complexity, which in turn significantly improves overall performance.
+In this work, we reorganize and improve the feasible-graph construction by explicitly separating and accelerating two critical components: \emph{cover-edge computation} and \emph{feasible-graph trimming}.
+By computing cover edges before the main feasible-graph refinement, we reduce the initial computational cost, which in turn significantly improves overall performance.